 Are All Teams Eligible to be Swapped?

 Again, this process is only intended to provide relief for the most seriously misplaced teams.
 BAYS will not engage in wholesale modifications to team section assignments except under the most extreme circumstances.
 BAYS rarely moves teams in Grades 6-8 Divisions 1 and 2, which are MTOC-eligible sections.
+High School sections also generally do not have many swaps, but they are possible.

 What if I think my Team Needs a Section Change?

-What if BAYS has asked my Team to Swap with Another, but We’d Prefer to Stay in our Current Section?
+What if BAYS has asked my Team to Swap with Another, but We’d Prefer to Stay in Our Current Section?

 Teams that are contacted to participate in a swap should carefully consider the request being made.
-A change in your competitive section may be good for the players, accelerate their growth and increase their enjoyment of the game.
+A change in your competitive section may be good for the players, accelerate their growth, and increase their enjoyment of the game.
 It also may allow you to make a better decision about their placement for the next competitive season.
 BAYS tries to craft swaps where both teams agree to the change.
 However, while you may certainly indicate that you would rather not make the change, you may NOT REFUSE to make the change if your Division Director indicates that it will be made.
 All section assignments are made by BAYS, and it reserves the right to change a team’s section assignment where it believes that the change will enhance competitive play.
 BAYS’ decision in this matter is final.

 What Should I do if my Team is Part of a Swap?